devonfw-tutorials/tutorial-compiler/documentation/Functions.md

    * (Optional) Directory where the command will be executed, if not in current directory (relative to workspace){"dir": string}
    * (Optional) Synchronous or asynchronous process.
 Use asynchronous when starting a server.Default is synchronous. {"asynchronous": boolean}
    * (Optional) Array of arguments {"args": string[]}
-3. Assert information needed if you start a server to check server availability
+3. Assert information needed if you start a server to check server availability.
+Only required when you start a asynchronous server.

 ##### Assertion information
 startupTime = Time in seconds to wait before checking if the server is running